darkliang/Crawler-for-SUSTech/README.md

 # Crawler-for-SUSTech
-Some crawlers applied to SUSTech.
+Some scripts applied to SUSTech.